Westminster Christian Academy (Missouri)

-Westminster Christian Academy is an independent coeducational private Christian school in Town and Country, Missouri, serving students in grades 7–12.
-As of 2023, the school has an enrollment of 946 students.
-It was founded in 1976 and moved to its present campus in 2011.
+Westminster Christian Academy (WCA) is a private, coeducational Christian school in Town and Country, Missouri, serving students in grades 7–12.
+As of 2025, it had an enrollment of 970 students.
+Founded in 1976, the school moved to its present campus in 2011.

 History

-Founded by members of the Reformed Presbyterian Church, Westminster Christian Academy opened in 1976 in rented classrooms at Missouri Baptist University, with 72 students.
+Founded by members of the reformed Presbyterian church, Westminster Christian Academy opened in 1976 in rented classrooms at Missouri Baptist University, with 72 students.
 It soon moved to a former elementary school in Des Peres, then in 1982, when enrollment had grown to 250, bought the 30-acre former Ladue Middle School campus on Ladue Road in Creve Coeur.

 The Ladue Road campus, which originally had a capacity of 600, was renovated and expanded in the early 1990s to accommodate 900 students, and enrollment subsequently grew.
 In 2003, Westminster purchased the 40-acre campus of West County Vocational Technical School in Town and Country, intending to use it to accommodate future growth.
 An anonymous gift enabled it to purchase the adjacent 30 acres, known as "Centreat", from Central Presbyterian Church.
 Ground was broken in June 2010 on extensive modifications and additions to the technical school building, and when the school reopened on its new campus in August 2011, it had a capacity of 1,200 students and 300,000 sq. ft. of educational space, including a 610-seat theater, plus extensive athletic facilities.
 The former campus, then with 165,000 sq. ft. of space, was sold to the Ladue School District.
-Enrollment was 964 in 2013.

 Leadership

-The following have served as head of school: Nolan Vander Ark (1976–77); Evelyn Downs (1977–81); Arlen Dykstra (1981–84); Larry Birchler (acting headmaster 1984–85); Jim Marsh (1985–2013); Tom Stoner (2013–2016); Barrett Mosbacker (2017–present).
+The following have served as head of school: Nolan Vander Ark (1976–77); Evelyn Downs (1977–81); Arlen Dykstra (1981–84); Larry Birchler (acting headmaster 1984–85); Jim Marsh (1985–2013); Dr. Tom Stoner (2013–2016); Todd Fuller, Tim Hall, and Scott Holley (joint-interim heads of school 2016–2017); Dr. Barrett Mosbacker (2017–present).

 Programs

 Academics

 During the 1990–91 school year, Westminster was recognized as a Blue Ribbon School by the United States Department of Education.
 The school is recognized for combining Christian education with high academic standards.

+In August 2025, Westminster launched its fully-equipped coral lab operating under a Scientific Research Marine Special Activities License from the Florida Fish and Wildlife Commission to 3-D scan Atlantic stony coral to monitor growth rates.
+The lab was built in partnership with SeaScapes Studios, the St. Louis Aquarium, and Plant a Million Corals.
+Westminster is one of approximately 30 institutes licensed to store and maintain Atlantic stony coral genetic broodstock.

 Arts

-The school has been recognized by the St. Louis High School Musical Theatre Awards multiple times—awards received include Outstanding Production (2017, 2019, 2020, 2022, 2025), Outstanding Ensemble (2019), Outstanding Costume Design & Execution (2018, 2025), Outstanding Direction (2018), Outstanding Supporting Actress (2017), and Outstanding Lead Actress (2022).
-During the 2018–19 school year, 15 students were selected to participate in the St. Louis metro district honors choir and orchestra.
-Two students were also selected to participate in the All-State Choir.
+Westminster has received 58 St. Louis High School Musical Theatre Awards nominations, winning 15 awards.
+Awards won include Outstanding Production (2017, 2019, 2020, 2022, 2025), Outstanding Ensemble (2019, 2024), Outstanding Costume Design & Execution (2018, 2025), Outstanding Direction (2018), Outstanding Supporting Actress (2017), Outstanding Lead Actor (2020), and Outstanding Lead Actress (2022).
+In August 2025, Westminster's upper school orchestra was selected to perform at the Missouri Music Educators Association's annual conference, becoming the first private school ever selected for this achievement.